MicrosoftDocs/power-platform/power-virtual-agents/authoring-variables-bot.md

 You can set a bot variable to be initialized with an external source.
 This lets the bot start the conversation with some context.

 For example, a customer brings up a bot chat from your web site, and the site already knows the customer's name.
-You let the bot know the user's name before starting the conversation, and the bot can have a more intelligent conversation with the customer without having to ask for their name again.<!--Suggested.-->
+You let the bot know the user's name before starting the conversation, and the bot can have a more intelligent conversation with the customer without having to ask for their name again.

 **Set bot variable from external source**

 1. Select any variable in the authoring canvas.

-1. On the **Variable properties** pane, in the **Usage** section, select the checkbox **External sources can set values**.<!--Edit to alt text okay?-->
+1. On the **Variable properties** pane, in the **Usage** section, select the checkbox **External sources can set values**.

     ![Screenshot of the Usage section on the Variable Properties pane, with the Bot option and External sources can set values checkbox both selected](media/bot-variable-external.png "Screenshot of the Usage section on the Variable Properties pane, with the Bot option and External sources can set values checkbox both selected")